googleprojectzero/fuzzilli/README.md

 4. Compile the fuzzer: `swift build [-c release]`.
 5. Run the fuzzer: `swift run [-c release] FuzzilliCli --profile=<profile> [other cli options] /path/to/jsshell`.
 See also `swift run FuzzilliCli --help`.

+Building and running Fuzzilli and the supported JavaScript engines inside Docker and on Google Compute Engine is [also supported](./Cloud).

 ### Hacking

 Check out [main.swift](Sources/FuzzilliCli/main.swift) to see a usage example of the Fuzzilli library and play with the various configuration options.
 Next, take a look at [Fuzzer.swift](Sources/Fuzzilli/Fuzzer.swift) for the highlevel fuzzing logic.
 From there dive into any part that seems interesting.